o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 Information Element   {#informationelement}
 ===================

-This Information Element has been specified in accordance with the guidelines in {{?RFC7013}}.
+This Information Element has been specified in accordance with the guidelines in {{!RFC7013}}.

 Design Rationale {#rationale}
 ----------------

-The mapping between {{?I-D.ietf-opsawg-discardmodel}} and the IPFIX flowDiscardClass Information Element follows these principles, maintaining consistency with the YANG model while allowing self-contained decoding from a single IE
+The mapping between {{!I-D.ietf-opsawg-discardmodel}} and the IPFIX flowDiscardClass Information Element follows these principles, maintaining consistency with the YANG model while allowing self-contained decoding from a single IE:

-1. The flowDiscardClass Information Element is specifically for reporting flow-level discard reasons, and therefore only represents the flow subtree from {{?I-D.ietf-opsawg-discardmodel}}.
+1. Scope.
+The flowDiscardClass Information Element is specifically for reporting flow-level discard reasons, and therefore only represents the flow subtree from {{!I-D.ietf-opsawg-discardmodel}}.
 The component is implicitly "flow" and the type is implicitly "discards"; interface, device, and control-plane components are out of scope for this IE.

-2. All leaves under flow/discards are assigned codes, and aggregate (parent) nodes are also assigned codes to enable coarse-grained rollups.
+2. Hierarchy preserved.
+The enumeration mirrors the model: both leaves (specific reasons) and structural aggregates are assigned values so collectors can perform coarse or fine roll-ups.
+For L3, structural aggregates include address-family and cast (v4/v6, unicast/multicast).

-3. To preserve the information model’s hierarchy, the code space includes structural aggregates under flow/discards/l2 and flow/discards/l3, and for L3 the address-family and cast aggregates l3/{v4,v6}/{unicast,multicast}.
+3. Self-contained decoding.
+The value alone carries the discard class.
+Exporters and collectors can still use other IEs (e.g., flowDirection, ipVersion, addresses, ipDiffServCodePoint) for correlation, but they are not required to decode the class.

-4. Exporters and collectors MAY continue to use existing IPFIX IEs (e.g., flowDirection, ipVersion, addresses, ipDiffServCodePoint) for filtering, correlation, or redundancy, but flowDiscardClass alone suffices to recover the discard classification.
+4. Specificity preference.
+The scheme encourages reporting the most-specific known class when available; aggregate values provide a fallback when only a broader category is known.

-5. Specificity.
-Exporters SHOULD report the most-specific known class for a discard (i.e., a leaf).
-Parent/aggregate codes MAY be used when the exporter cannot determine a more specific leaf for the event/interval.
+5. Implementation-friendly ordering.
+Codes are assigned in preorder (depth-first) tree order to reflect the hierarchy and simplify range/roll-up handling in implementations.

 flowDiscardClass Definition  {#flowDiscardClass-definition}